AIA Vermont Legislation

 H.479

 An Act Relating To HousingHouse Committee on General and HousingThe Senate amended H.479 to include a streamlined version of the Community Housing Incentive Program (CHIP), omitting the CHIP Board and instead assigning full oversight to VEPC.
 The Senate version removes caps on increment, geographic and affordability restrictions, and project-specific requirements like “but-for” tests or affordability covenants.
 All projects may retain 80% of the education property tax increment and 100% of municipal increment, with no program sunset.
 In addition, H.479 includes expansions to the Vermont Rental Housing Improvement Program (flexible grants/loans up to $70,000 per unit), a new Manufactured Housing Support program, a $7.5 million Infrastructure Sustainability Fund for housing-linked municipal projects, and stricter affordability terms for VHFA rental loans.
 The bill also creates a planning committee for 600 developmental disability housing units, enhances rental data reporting, repeals certain landlord certificate provisions, studies a statewide land bank, expands anti-discrimination protections, updates smoke detector rules, and launches a two-year positive rent reporting pilot to improve renters’ credit.
 Held on House Calendar then referred to HGEN after Conference Committee agreeement on S.127.Rep.
-Mihaly of Calais moved to commit bill to the Committee on General and Housing, which was agreed to (05/30/25)House Appropriations; Senate Appropriations; Senate Finance; House Ways and Means; Senate Economic Development, Housing and General Affairs; Senate Natural Resources and Energy; House General and Housing
+Mihaly of Calais moved to commit the bill to the Committee on General and Housing, which was agreed to (05/30/25)House Appropriations; Senate Appropriations; Senate Finance; House Ways and Means; Senate Economic Development, Housing and General Affairs; Senate Natural Resources and Energy; House General and Housing

 H.491